 How much is the private Fener, Balat and Golden Horn tour per person?

-- Private Fener, Balat and Golden Horn tour prices start from $125 USD/person for two people. ($250 USD/total for two people)
+- Starting from 1 April 2019, our private Fener, Balat and Golden Horn tour prices will start from $120 USD/person for two people. ($240 USD/total for two adults)

 - Our prices are quoted per person.
 We require minimum two participants to organise this private tour.
 Please contact us if you'd like to book a private tour for one person.
-The prices include English speaking professional guidance, boat ride along the Golden Horn and Chora Museum entrance fee.
+The prices include private English speaking guide service, a 20 minutes taka (traditional fishing boat) ride along the Golden Horn and Chora Museum entrance fees.
 We offer dynamic pricing which means as the number of people on your private group increase, our per person prices decrease.

-- This tour is $125 USD/person for two people; $115 USD/person for three people; $100 USD/person for four people; $90 USD/person for five people and so on.
-You will automatically get the dynamic pricing at the booking phase after choosing the total number of people.
+- Starting from 1 April 2019, this tour will cost $125 USD/person for two people; $100 USD/person for three people; $80 USD/person for four people; $70 USD/person for five people and so on.
+You will automatically get the dynamic pricing at the booking phase once you select the total number of people.

 - We give 50% discount for children between 7-12 years old; meanwhile our tours are free for kids under 7 years old.